mss-easy/BERTSentimentAnalysis/README.md

 Above diagram show architecure of my project.
 It is considered that batch size is 1, though we can input other batch sizes too.

 Data Set Used: I used <a href="https://www.kaggle.com/kazanova/sentiment140">sentiment140</a> dataset from kaggle.
-It contains, 1.6 million tweets, I have added my preprocessing steps to <a href="./preprocess.py">preprocess.py</a>
+It contains, 1.6 million tweets.
+I trained multiple  models on processed subset.
+I achieved 0.85 F1 score on the random subset of 5L, selected from 1.6M tweets.

-Finally I achieved 0.85 F1 score on the random subset of 5L, selected from 1.6M tweets.
+I have shared some of the results on kaggle via a notebook:

 Kaggle notebook Link: <a href="https://www.kaggle.com/mahendras8894/bert-sentiment-analysis">Bert Sentiment Analysis</a>